aiman-al-masoud/cinciarellang/docs/wiki/0-basics/0-expressions/statements.md

 This is a statement, and **not** an expression, because:

-1. It doesn't return a value.
+1. It doesn't return a value, it's "void".
 1. It cannot be combined with anything else.
 1. It can't be assigned to a variable (It causes the program to exit from the current block of code, before anything it may return, assuming it could, can be assigned!)